insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-19-user-registration.md

 from the drop down list & Input your phone number.Click on Add Button to Add the phone number or skip button to skip the section.
 ![addphone_number](/staticfiles/root/media/addphone_number.png)
-(a) Incase of erroneous phone number you will get an error message on screen
+(a) Incase of erroneous phone number you will get an error message on screen.
 (b) You can also Enable Two Factor Authentication by clicking on the check box.
 This will send a verification code to your registered number.
 7. Once accepted, the user would be able to view the account profile details.
 Click on organisation tab, and this will navigate the user to the [Organisation Dashboard](https://docs.appseconnect.com/accessing%20portal/accessing-portal/#a-accessing-organization-dashboard).